letoram/senseye/README.md

         histogram.lua    - basic per-frame statistics
         modelwnd.lua     - camera management, 3d mapping
     senses\
-        code for the main sensors and translators , primarily data acquisition (sense_file,mem,pipe.c) with some minor statistics and
+        code for the main sensors and translators, primarily data acquisition (sense_file,mem,pipe.c) with some minor statistics and
-        translation done in rwstat.c and event-loop management in sense_supp.c res\
+        translation done in rwstat.c and event-loop management in sense_supp.c xlt_* for translators, with xlt_supp doing event-loop management. res\
         (mostly cherry-picked from the arcan codebase)
         shared resources, fonts, support scripts for UI features, window